 As an alternative model, the last project I have taken part in has been “La habitación de las ahogadas”, inspired by the poetry book written by Alana Portero and published by Harpo.

 Besides this website, I have a blog where I post drawings, sketches, work in progress, photos, projects, news and other personal, cozy and (sometimes) informal material.
 Likewise, I feel specially comfortable and passionate on Twitter and Instagram.
 And if you want to support my work but you don’t feel like commissioning nor purchasing stuff, you can always buy me a symbolic coffee on Ko-fi that I will thank you from the bottom of my heart.

 I’m available for commissions as well as potential employment opportunities.
-If you want to ask me about possible assignments, collaborations, projects or other inquiries, you can send a message to email@example.com and I will write back as soon as I can.
+If you want to ask me about possible commissions, collaborations, projects or other inquiries, you can send a message to email@example.com or to firstname.lastname@example.org and I will write back as soon as I can.